Megan Twohey: Donald Trump

 In 2016, Twohey and Michael Barbaro published several investigative pieces to The New York Times about sexual misconduct by then-presidential candidate Donald Trump.
 She continued to report on the incidents into 2017.
 Trump threatened to sue The New York Times if they did not take down the articles.
-The articles stayed up.

 Weinstein sexual abuse

 On October 5, 2017, Twohey and Jodi Kantor co-wrote a New York Times exposé on sexual misconduct by Harvey Weinstein.
-Twohey said they were encouraged to investigate untold stories, and that Dean Baquet, executive editor, and Rebecca Corbett, head of investigative projects, had supported them even though Weinstein had threatened to sue The New York Times, and the exposé risked hurting advertising money.
+Twohey said they were encouraged to investigate untold stories, and that Dean Baquet, executive editor, and Rebecca Corbett, head of investigative projects, had supported them even though Weinstein had threatened to sue The New York Times.
 Twohey and Kantor had two in-person meetings with Weinstein.
 Twohey, Kantor, and Corbett also had multiple conversations with Weinstein's lawyers and publicists.
 A follow-up piece with fellow reporter Ellen Gabler added more allegations and expanded the Weinstein timeline.
 Twohey said it was an emotional experience when she began seeing friends and family using the #MeToo on her social media feed in the aftermath of the Weinstein allegations.
 Jezebel announced in 2018 Twohey and Kantor were publishing an international book, set to be published in Spring 2019, based on their investigation that would reveal more about what happened.
 They received a Sidney Award for their exposé.
 They were also given L.A.
 Press Club's Inaugural Impact Award and the McGill Medal for Journalistic Courage from the Grady College of Journalism.
-The New York Times won the 2018 Pulitzer Prize for public service for Twohey's and Jodi Kantor's reporting, sharing the award with Ronan Farrow at The New Yorker, as well as the 2018 Gerald Loeb Award for Investigative business journalism.
+The New York Times won the 2018 Pulitzer Prize for Public Service for Twohey's and Jodi Kantor's reporting, sharing the award with Ronan Farrow at The New Yorker, as well as the 2018 Gerald Loeb Award for Investigative business journalism.